 It just reopened old wounds or reminded me why things ended in the first place.

-Now I understand: when a man keeps coming back, it’s not a compliment—it’s a mirror.
+Now I understand: when a man keeps coming back, it’s not a compliment… it’s a reflection of my lack of self-love, confidence, and boundaries.

 Sometimes I feel sad looking back at that version of myself.